HL7/fhir-exchange-routing-ig/input/pages/specification.md

 ### Options for constructing the destination's public FHIR service address

-Four models may be used to construct and use the destination's public FHIR service address.
-Three approaches result in a URL, and the third results in a URL that is accompanied by additional metadata to be conveyed in the HTTP header (in an X-Destination parameter).
+Three models may be used to construct and use the destination's public FHIR service address, which all result in a conventional FHIR service base URL.

 **1. Base URL that reflects the destination's identity,** such as <br/>`fhir.example-destination.com`